Slumber Party (song)

 "Slumber Party" is a song recorded by American singer Britney Spears for her ninth studio album, Glory (2016).
 It was written by Mattias Larsson, Robin Fredriksson, Julia Michaels and Justin Tranter, and produced by Mattman & Robin.
-The duo was also responsible for vocal production along with Mischke.
-The song was released as the second single from the album on November 16, 2016, featuring vocals from American singer Tinashe in a remix version.
-It was sent to US contemporary hit radio on November 22, 2016.
-A reggae-pop and R&B track, "Slumber Party" features brass, marimba, "syncopated synths", percussion and a horn section in its instrumentation.
-Lyrically, the song is defined as an ode to fornication and making sex tapes, where Spears uses double entendre, while evoking one-night stands, the ritual of sleepovers with friends and the teenage game of seven minutes in heaven.
+The duo was also responsible for vocal production alongside Mischke Butler.
+The song was released as the second single from the album on November 17, 2016.
+A remix version featuring vocals from American singer Tinashe was sent to US contemporary hit radio on November 22.
+A reggae-pop and R&B track, "Slumber Party" features brass, marimba, syncopated synths, percussion and a horn section in its instrumentation.
+Lyrically, the song was described as an ode to fornicating and making sex tapes.
+In it, Spears evokes one-night stands, the ritual of sleepovers with friends and the teenage game seven minutes in heaven.

-A music video directed by Colin Tilley was shot on October 25, 2016, and according to Spears, has an Eyes Wide Shut theme.
-The video was released on November 18, 2016.
-It features Spears and Tinashe during a sleepover-themed masquerade party in a mansion, where they are seen in rooms filled with bubbles, smoke and flashing lights.
-The video also features Spears husband Sam Asghari.
-Commercially, the song appeared on the national charts in countries including Canada, Spain, Scotland and the United States, where it debuted and peaked at 86 on the Billboard Hot 100, and topped the Dance Club Songs chart after several weeks.
-It is the second single from Glory to top that chart following "Make Me...".
-Spears added "Slumber Party" to the set list of her residency show, Britney: Piece of Me.
-The song appeared in Just Dance 2018.
+"Slumber Party" received positive reviews from music critics, who emphasized its sensual nature.
+Commercially, the song appeared on the national charts of countries such as Canada, Spain, Scotland and the United States, where it debuted and peaked at 86 on the US Billboard Hot 100, while topping the Dance Club Songs chart.
+A music video directed by Colin Tilley was shot in October 2016, and according to Spears, has an Eyes Wide Shut (1999) theme.
+The video was released on November 18, and features Spears and Tinashe during a sleepover-themed masquerade party in a mansion, where they are seen in rooms filled with bubbles, smoke and flashing lights.
+The video also features Spears's ex-husband Sam Asghari.
+"Slumber Party" was added to the set list of her residency show, Britney: Piece of Me (2013—2017), and was performed on two of her concert tours.